tu-delft-library/il-master-thesis-guide/book/intro.md

 1. **Explore**: Apply basic steps for orientation on the topic or question of your master thesis
 2. **Search**: Set up and store a basic search strategy for scientific literature for your master thesis
-3. **Selecting**: Use basic ways to assess relevance and reliability of sources, select information for your master thesis and know how to store information effectively
+3. **Evaluate**: Use basic ways to assess relevance and reliability of sources, select information for your master thesis and know how to store information effectively
 4. **Process**: Understand how to read, summarise and synthesise during your master thesis
 5. **Share**: Apply correct citation and copyright practices when handing in your master thesis.
 Know about open science principles when publishing your research.